kubeflow/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

             to implement the first step.
         *   Each step has a single responsibility, which makes the components easier to reuse.
-        *   The the zipped tar file is an artifact of the first pipeline step.
+        *   The zipped tar file is an artifact of the first pipeline step.
             This means that you can examine this artifact when debugging pipelines that use this component.